Are Hair Dryers Recyclable?

 Preparing a hair dryer for recycling is relatively straightforward; simply remove any and all removable parts from the main body before dropping it off at a designated e-waste center.
 Be sure to keep all screws and other small parts together in a resealable plastic bag that you can attach to the appliance body when dropping it off at the center.

-Similarly, see if you can recycle dryer sheets.
+Similarly, see if you can recycle air filters.

 What Parts of a Hair Dryer Can Be Recycled?